Matir/blog/_drafts/bluetooth-le-for-hackers-basic-concepts.md

 is and add my own notes as I go.
 Feel free to reach out if you find any errors or have any suggestions for improvements.

+This will be highly information-dense, and may include information that doesn't seem readily useful, but I'm highlighting the information necessary for those in information security to understand communications between Bluetooth Low Energy devices, perform audits of BLE, and get started with BLE hacking.
+I've omitted a *lot* of the details of each protocol layer, and if you really want to understand it all, you'll need to take a look at the Bluetooth Core Specification.

 <!--more-->

 Since this is a network protocol, the correct term for units of 8 bits in length